 Trying to successfully resolve clients’ medical liens has to be one of the most difficult challenges facing personal injury lawyers in large cases.
 I have had many cases where the hardest part of the case was not getting the settlement or verdict’ but getting the medical liens resolved.
 It also can be most frustrating because while defense lawyers take a lot of crazy positions in our cases, the threat of an eventual trial usually allows logic and reason to surface.
 In dealing with medical lien holders, logic and reason and even their own economic interest are rarely prominent players in the mix.

-Most of these frustrations are shared only among plaintiffs’ lawyers and their clients while the rest of the world worries about their own problems.
+We share most of these frustrations only among plaintiffs’ lawyers and their clients while the rest of the world worries about their own problems.
 Which is why I have enjoyed watching the U.S. Supreme Court wrestle with these issues in Delia v.
 E.M.A.

-At the center of this tragedy sits an oblivious twelve year old girl who lives – peacefully, I pray – in Taylorsville, North Carolina.
-As a result of medical malpractice during delivery by a doctor who had a history of drug abuse, and surrendered his North Carolina medical license, she has severe mental retardation and suffers from a seizure disorder.
+At the center of this tragedy sits an oblivious twelve-year-old girl who lives – peacefully, I pray – in Taylorsville, North Carolina.
+Because of medical malpractice during delivery by a doctor who had a history of drug abuse, and surrendered his North Carolina medical license, she has severe mental retardation and suffers from a seizure disorder.
 She is deaf, blind, unable to sit, walk, crawl or talk.